-- Terms for signs and symptoms of mild to moderate dehydration (e.g., PT Thirst, PT Hypohidrosis, PT Skin turgor decreased, PT Urine output decreased, PT Dry mouth, etc.) - Terms for laboratory values that are more specific markers for dehydration (e.g., PT Blood urea nitrogen/creatinine ratio increased, PT Blood sodium increased, PT Urine osmolarity increased, PT Specific gravity urine increased, etc.)

-All PTs from HLT Total fluid volume decreased except PT Shock haemorrhagic
+- Terms for signs and symptoms of mild to moderate dehydration including thirst, dry mouth, decreased urination and decreased sweating - Terms for laboratory values that are more specific markers for dehydration - All PTs from HLT Total fluid volume decreased except PT Shock haemorrhagic - Excluded:

-- Symptoms of hypernatremia (e.g., Lethargy, Irritability, Confusional state, Asthenia, Hyperreflexia, etc.) - Non-specific terms related to fluid imbalance and electrolyte imbalance that could create too much "noise" relative to signal. - Laboratory analysis for electrolytes (other than increased sodium), hematologic parameters. - PT Shock haemorrhagic is excluded
+- Non-specific terms related to fluid imbalance and electrolyte imbalance that could create too much "noise" relative to signal. - Laboratory analysis for electrolytes (other than increased sodium), hematologic parameters. - PT Shock haemorrhagic is excluded